taosdata/TDengine/docs/en/05-programming/index.md

 To develop an application to process time-series data using TDengine, we recommend taking the following steps:

 1. Choose the method to connect to TDengine.
-No matter what programming language you use, you can always use the REST interface to access TDengine, but you can also use connectors unique to each programming language.
+No matter what programming language you use, you can always use the REST interface to access TDengine, but you can also use client libraries unique to each programming language.
 2. Design the data model based on your own use cases.
 Learn the [concepts](../concept/) of TDengine including "one table for one data collection point" and the "super table" (STable) concept; learn about static labels, collected metrics, and subtables.
 Depending on the characteristics of your data and your requirements, you may decide to create one or more databases, and you should design the STable schema to fit your data.
 3. Decide how you will insert data.
 TDengine supports writing using standard SQL, but also supports schemaless writing, so that data can be written directly without creating tables manually.
 4. Based on business requirements, find out what SQL query statements need to be written.
 You may be able to repurpose any existing SQL.